 Call now at 703-218-8416 or complete the form on this page for a free consultation and your first step toward a second chance.
-We serve Fairfax County, Loudoun County, and Prince William County, including Manassas, Leesburg and the City of Fairfax.
+We serve Fairfax County, Loudoun County, and Prince William County, Arlington County, and the Cities of Alexandria, Manassas, and the City of Fairfax.

 Se habla Español.

 Alex Gordon is an excellent lawyer, he has extreme experience when dealing with court cases like Traffic/DUI/other Criminal cases.
 He has got me out of a from a doomed condition out with my court case which I cannot forget.
 He deals the cases with a lot of responsibility, patience & professionalism.
 He tells you the right course action which should be taken during the court proceedings.
 The office staff, Vanessa is also doing a great job by maintaining the communication between the lawyer & defendant with utmost sincerity, responsiveness.
 I highly recommend Alex Gordon to others who are suffering due to there court cases.
 Gordon Law firm rocks !!!

 I was referred by a friend for Carlos Wall at the Gordon Law Firm.
 He was the first person I contacted for my legal troubles back in May 2019.
 I was able get his personal cell phone through his office and spoke to him right away.
 He consulted me about my options free of charge.
 Before weighing out my options with any other attorneys, I knew Carlos was my guy the moment I talked to him.
 Carlos showed his professionalism throughout the whole process and by the end, helped me win my case in our trial.
 I’m forever grateful for Carlos and would highly recommend him to anyone.

 Carlos Wall is incredible and knows his stuff.
 Totally recommend his services.
 You won't be disappointed.